Gabriel-Tyler/OxyGit/README.md

 Usage: `cargo run -- [COMMAND] ...`

 Commands implemented so far:
-- init
+- `init`
-- cat-file
+- `cat-file`
-  - example blob objects are stored in ogit/objects
+  - Example blob objects are stored in ogit/objects

 This project is an exercise in understanding the Git data model and maintaining a large Rust project.